NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/production.rst

 .. code-block:: console

+    (env) $ sudo systemctl daemon-reload
     (env) $ sudo systemctl enable rqworker_default

-We also need to tell the Django app how to access the RQ workers.
+We also need to tell the Django record transfer app how to access the RQ workers.
 To do so, add the following lines to the :code:`/opt/NCTR-Bagit-Record-Transfer/.env` file:

 ::